How to Select the Right Window Style for Your Casper, Wyoming Area Home

-STYLES OF WINDOWS TO CONSIDER:
+WINDOW STYLES TO CONSIDER:

 Awning Windows — Hinged from the top and opening outward from the bottom, awning window's construction pushes water away from the window opening.
-Awning windows are usually placed over fixed windows or in garages above eye level to provide ventilation and privacy all at once.
+They are usually placed over fixed windows or in garages above eye level to provide ventilation and privacy all at once.
 Awning windows are often associated with southern home designs.

-when opening from the bottom up or the top down.
+Double-Hung Windows — Most commonly used in traditional, Colonial or Victorian home designs, double-hung windows feature two sashes within a single frame.
+The top and bottom sash bypass each other vertically when opening from the bottom up or the top down.
 Double-hung windows are most striking when they are about double the height as compared to width and each sash is an equal-sized square.

 Single-Hung Windows — Single-hung windows are the same as double hung windows, with one difference: only the bottom sash opens by pushing upward; the top sash cannot open.